wp-plugins/slidedeck2/readme.txt

 * Fixed an issue where jQuery Masonry was not being enqueued

 == Upgrade Notice ==
+= 2.3.2 =
+Fixed a bug in IE detection script

 = 2.3.1 =
 Removed Twitter as a source and fixed minor bugs